kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   int on the consumption side, and list of devices with a common `ExtendedResourceName` on the capacity side.

-With these additions in place, the resources can be consumed by extended resouce requests, or by DRA resouce claims.
+With these additions in place, the DRA devices can be consumed by extended resource requests, or by DRA resouce claims.
 The scheduler has everything it needs to support the dynamic allocation of devices to requests made through extended resource and resource claims.
 No static partition of resources between extended resources and